 Additionally, local police are being issued directives encouraging them to see select members of their communities as potential domestic terrorists.
 This threat assessment language is the exact spur needed to create a feeling of impending attack.
 This has led to inland checkpoints, where police, military, and the American people are being desensitized to this absolute perversion of American values and laws.

 The traveling tyranny of the G8/G20 shows us where this road can lead.
 When the creator of an organization called The Love Police is detained and tortured, journalists threatened with rape, sound cannons deployed, and women are attacked by police dogs . . . anything is possible.
-Military and police alike are indoctrinated to adopt a stress-induced frame of mind that leads away from peaceful resolution and toward this type non-thinking assault.
+Military and police alike are indoctrinated to adopt a stress-induced frame of mind that leads away from peaceful resolution and toward this type of non-thinking assault.

 The U.S Congress has been instrumental in allowing this change of mindset to happen.
 They have long allowed the Drug War to be the excuse for minimal oversight of the actions of SWAT and the DEA, permitting daily paramilitary-style assault raids that terrorize our citizens.
 The cases of home invasion (sometimes mistaken identity) have resulted in unconscionable atrocities.
 The War on Terror makes things exponentially worse, as the “war without end” can come home to roost.